TaygaHoshi/tt-project/Lists/List of Weapons - One Handed.md

 + (Passive) Sidearm
 	+ This weapon's properties allows it to be used as a sidearm.
 	+ Skills rolls regarding the concealment of this weapon receive a +1 bonus.
-	+ During your turns, you can use the Swap Weapon action to swap to your shortsword freely without using a rapid action, if you're unarmed or wielding a two handed weapon.
+	+ During your turns, you can use the Swap Weapon action to swap to your shortsword freely without using a rapid action.
 	+ Swapping weapons in this way drops the previous weapon onto the ground below you.
 + Slash
 	+ Deals 20 damage.